 My academic interests are in theoretical and mathematical physics.
 Right now, I study the physics of the strong force (quantum chromodynamics, aka QCD) at high temperatures using models of quark gluon plasma and jets that are formed during high-energy collisions of large nuclei.
 In my current recent work within this field, I use the hybrid model of jet quenching to describe the energy loss experienced by jets as they traverse droplets of quark gluon plasma.
 I then study the properties of these jets -- like their angular distribution, momentum distribution, and internal structure -- to construct an understanding of QCD physics at high temperatures.

-In addition to being a student, I'm also a Quantum Cryptography Advisor at Protegrity, a cybersecurity company that builds modern data protection solutions to safeguard the world’s most sensitive data.
-At Protegrity, I’m help build their quantum information expertise by providing technical guidance and strategic insight into the evolving landscape of quantum technologies for cryptography.
+In addition to being a student, I'm also a Quantum Security Advisor at Protegrity, a cybersecurity company that builds modern data protection solutions to safeguard the world’s most sensitive data.
+At Protegrity, I help build an understanding of and expertise in quantum information and post-quantum cryptography by hosting seminars, and providing my technical guidance and strategic insights into the evolving landscape of quantum technologies for cryptography.